noche-x/PSPCord/README.md

 # PSP-Chat

-## thanks
+## Thanks
- this project is possible thanks too of @NT-Bourgeois-Iridescence-Technologies. he thought me the pretty much everything about the psp. you should check his [https://www.youtube.com/channel/UCSTmaB4YZmnyUSAoerATnsg](youtube channel) out.
+ This project is possible thanks to [@NT-Bourgeois-Iridescence-Technologies](https://github.com/NT-Bourgeois-Iridescence-Technologies).
+He taught me the pretty much everything about PSP programming.
+You should check his [youtube channel](https://www.youtube.com/channel/UCSTmaB4YZmnyUSAoerATnsg) out.

-## info
+## Info
- hello visitor, this is a application that let's you talk with other users on your psp. currently this project is in it's early stages.
+PSP-Chat is an application that lets you talk with other users on your PSP.
+Currently this project is in it's early stages, but more will be coming soon.

-## buidling & installation
+## Building & Installation
- until the project is usable i won't provide a release. in order to build the project you need the [minimalistic psp sdk](https://sourceforge.net/projects/minpspw/). after you install it go into the psp-chat folder and edit the path on the **!build_psp_chat.bat** also on **!clean_psp_chat.bat** then run **!build_psp_chat.bat**. then you can manually drag and drop the PSP-Chat folder in *PSP-Chat*/output/PSP-Chat to *PSP DRIVE*/PSP/GAME but you can automate this proccess by changing the drive letter in **!upload_psp_chat.bat**.
+Until the project is fully functional, we will not provide a release.
+In order to build the project you need the [minimalistic psp sdk](https://sourceforge.net/projects/minpspw/).
+After you install it go into the psp-chat folder and edit the path on the **!build_psp_chat.bat** also on **!clean_psp_chat.bat** then run **!build_psp_chat.bat**.
+Then you can manually drag and drop the PSP-Chat folder in *PSP-Chat*/output/PSP-Chat to *PSP DRIVE*/PSP/GAME but you can automate this proccess by changing the drive letter in **!upload_psp_chat.bat**.

- ## to-do s
+ ## TODOs
- my main focus is currently the gui.
+Our main focus is currently the gui.
  - gui
  - [ ] login screen
    - [ ] background animation